-- 3.2.5 In relation to the Viking Wind Farm area, baseline bird studies have taken place every year from 2003 to 2018.
-In addition, birds surveys covering the vicinity of the proposed development site were undertaken in 2019 using the same survey methods, however these surveys are limited to a single visit in late May, within the main part of breeding season. - 3.2.6 No significant residual effects are predicted.
+- 3.2.5 In relation to the Viking Wind Farm area, ornithological field studies has been undertaken between 2003 and 2018.
+In addition, birds surveys covering the vicinity of the proposed development site were undertaken in 2019 using the same survey methods, however these surveys were limited to two site visits in the main part of the breeding season (May and June). - 3.2.6 No significant residual effects are predicted.
 Further information on ornithological effects can be found in EIA Report Chapter 5 (Ornithology).